argonautproject/us-core-patient-data-feed/spec.md

 ## 4. Triggering Events and Notifications

-### 4.1 Definitions of Triggers
+### 4.1 Definition of patient-feed-event Trigger

-- `create`: A resource has been created
-- `update`: An update has occurred to the resource.
-Servers MAY implement this trigger in such a way that not every change to the FHIR resource representation will result in a notification.
-Servers can expose diverse internal events as "update", including when:
+The `patient-feed-event` trigger can be implemented in two ways:

+1. **Event-Driven**: The system sends notifications when something meaningful happens (like a patient being admitted or a provider signing a note)
+2. **Data-Driven**: The system sends notifications when FHIR resources change directly

+Servers SHALL implement at least one of these approaches and document which one(s) they use.
+In either case, common examples of changes that may trigger notifications include:

-  * New or updated content is available for clinical use
+- New or updated content is available for clinical use
-  * Status changes affect the resource's usability or interpretation
+- Status changes affect the resource's usability or interpretation
-  * Corrections or amendments modify the resource's meaning
+- Corrections or amendments modify the resource's meaning
-- `delete`: A resource has been deleted

 > **Note**:
-> 1. An `update` event will not necessarily fire for every FHIR-visible change.
+> 1. A `patient-feed-event` will not necessarily fire for every FHIR-visible change.
 Implementation flexibility allows servers to define the specific events that will appear as updates.
-> 2. An `update` event may correspond to the first time a client sees a resource (e.g., if they were not previously authorized to access it) or the last time (e.g., if the resource has transitioned to a state where the client is no longer authorized to see it).
-> 3. Clients will generally want to avoid using `trigger=` filters to separate `update` from `create` and `delete` events, given (1) and (2).
-The primary value of trigger-based filtering is to distinguish among finer-grained event codes that servers can overlay onto this framework (see Section 4.3).
+> 2. Servers MAY overlay their own more specific event codes onto this generic trigger.
+These specific codes can be included in notifications and used for more granular filtering via the `trigger` parameter, providing clients with richer context about the nature of updates.

 ### 4.2 Profile-Specific Mapping for "update" trigger